daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 > Note: If you get an error message such as `-bash: code: command not found`, but you can see the VS Code application has been installed, then something went wrong with setting up the lauch from the command line.
 Try following [these](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) instrutions again, in particular you might want to try the described manual method of adding VS Code to your path.

-## R, IRkernel and RStudio
+## R, IRkernel, RStudio and XQuartz
 We will be using R, another programming language, a lot in the program.
 We will use R both in Jupyter notebooks and in RStudio.
 To have R work in Jupyter notebooks we will also have to install the IR kernel.
+Finally, some R packages rely on the dependency XQuartz which no longer ships with the Mac OS, thus we need to install it separately.

 #### R
 Go to [https://cran.r-project.org/bin/macosx/](https://cran.r-project.org/bin/macosx/) and download the latest version of R for Mac (Should look something like this: R-3.6.1.pkg).
 Open the file and follow the installer instructions.